Feature-Learning Networks Are Consistent Across Widths At Realistic Scales: Introduction

 \section{Introduction}

 Studies of large-scale language and vision models have shown that models with a larger number of parameters achieve better performance \cite{kaplan2020scaling, hoffmann2022training}.
 Motivated by the success of large-scale models, several theories of deep learning have been developed, including large-width limits.
-One infinite width limit considered in \cite{jacot2018neural, lee2019wide} gives rise to a initialization-independent and constant neural tangent kernel (NTK).
-However, modern large-scale networks adapt their features to structure in the data even at very large widths.
-In practice, they are not well-described by NTK theory \cite{FortDPK0G20, vyas2022limitations}.
+Infinite width limits which arise in standard parameterization (SP) or neural tangent parameterization (NTP) considered in \cite{jacot2018neural, lee2019wide} gives rise to a a model with no feature learning (a kernel method).
+In this limit, the neural network loses the ability to adapt its internal features.
+Feature learning is crucial to explain deep learning's superior performance to kernels, the emergence of interpretable neurons such as edge-detecting CNN filters, transfer learning capabilities, and large learning rate effects such as edge of stability \cite{FortDPK0G20, vyas2022limitations, cohen2021gradient, cammarata2020thread}.
+All of these effects are exhibited in modern large-scale networks.

-Recently, several works have identified an alternative parameterization of neural networks that preserves feature-learning even at infinite width \cite{mei2018mean, geiger2020disentangling, rotskoff2018parameters, yang2021tensor,bordelon2022self}.
-In particular, the maximal update parameterization ($\mu$P) of \cite{yang2021tensor} gives an infinite-width limit of a given finite-width network in standard parameterization (SP) with similar feature learning capability.
-These limits are attractive in that they allow for feature learning while also rendering several network properties (output logits, feature kernels, ...) deterministic rather than dependent on the precise initialization of the network.
-In addition, \cite{yang2021tuning} found that wider networks perform better with all other architectural details held fixed.
-Finally, in this limit, neurons take on a simple interpretation as $i.i.d.$ draws from a width-independent distribution throughout training, enabling theoretical analysis of feature learning \cite{bordelon2022self}.
-The existence of infinite-width feature-learning limits motivates us to ask:
+Recently, several works have identified an alternative parameterization of neural networks that preserves feature-learning even at infinite width \cite{mei2018mean, geiger2020disentangling, rotskoff2018parameters, yang2021tensor, mup, bordelon2022self}.
+In this work, we focus on the maximal update parameterization ($\mu$P), or equivalently the mean field parameterization \cite{yang2021tensor, yang2021tuning,bordelon2022self}.
+The existence of infinite-width feature-learning limit, suggests that this parameterization is potentially more promising to explain deep learning phenomena than the previous limits.
+This motivates us to ask:

 \textbf{Question: \textit{Can realistic-width neural networks be accurately described by their infinite-width feature-learning limits?}}